adityam/context-blog/content/post/moving-from-wordpress.md

 +++

 I used to blog on [Wordpress], mainly about ConTeXt, but occasionally about other stuff as well.
-If has been almost three years since I last posted there.
+It has been almost three years since I last posted there.
 I got busy.
 Both in my personal and professional life.
 This is an attempt to restart that blog.